 The following essay is based on the second part of my keynote speech at the FROG conference 2017 on October, 14th 2017 at the Wiener Rathaus.
-The first part “Keep your Politics out of my games!” can be found here, as well as an impromtu reply by Tobias Winnerling.
-The remaining third part on political myths in games will be published subsequently.
+The first part „Keep your Politics out of my games!“ can be found here, as well as an impromtu reply by Tobias Winnerling.
+The third part „Games Are Never Innocent“ on political myths in games can be read here.

 by Eugen Pfister